sap-tutorials/Tutorials/tutorials/abap-environment-trial-onboarding/abap-environment-trial-onboarding.md

   7. **If you see the ABAP Trial tile, then select it move on with step 3.1 to create your instance**.

-     **If you don't see the ABAP Trial tile, then move on with step 2.1 to configure your SAP Cloud Platform Entitlements.
-Come back to Service Marketplace and select ABAP Trial**.
+     **If you don't see the ABAP Trial tile, then move on with step 2.1 to configure your SAP Cloud Platform Entitlements.**.

       ![Select ABAP Trial](trial.png)